spiral/docs/application/testing.md

 }
 ```

-> Such approach can be beneficial when you testing code in relation to real (psycially) database, though it will drastically increase test suite duration as price for data isolation.
+> Such approach can be beneficial when you testing code in relation to real (physically) database, though it will drastically increase test suite duration as price for data isolation.
 Consider switching to memory based databases (for example SQLite) in order to speed it up.